fmichonneau/2017-useR-tutorial/content/index.md

 weight: 0
 ---

+> Tutorial taught by Mine Cetinkaya-Rundel and Colin Rundel
+>
+> Assembled by François Michonneau and Hilmar Lapp,
+> using material from the [Reproducible Research Curriculum](http://www.datacarpentry.org/rr-workshop)

 We are excited to announce that our [workshop proposal](proposal/) "Open and Reproducible Research with R" has been accepted as a tutorial for [useR!2017](http://www.user2017.brussels/), Brussels.
 The tutorial session